Josef314314/PythonAlgorithmActivity/README.md

 <h1>Python - Algorithm for file updates</h1>

 <h2>Project description</h2>

 This is a simulation of an organization, whereby access to restricted content is controlled using an allow list of IP addresses.
-The "allow_list.txt" file identifies these IP addresses.
+The `allow_list.txt` file identifies these IP addresses.
 An additional remove list contains IP addresses that should no longer have access to this content.
-I created an algorithm that automatically updates the "allow_list.txt" file to remove these IP addresses.
+I created an algorithm that automatically updates the `allow_list.txt` file to remove these IP addresses.
 <br />